amiyasahu/Donut/README.md

 3. Copy the [Donut-admin][Plugin folder] folder to `qa-plugin` directory of your q2a installation (eg. `qa-plugin/Donut-admin`)
 4. Copy the [Donut-theme][Theme folder] folder to `qa-theme` directory of your q2a installation (eg. `qa-theme/Donut-theme`)
 5. If your site language is other than English, Copy the appropriate language files from [here][Donut lang] to `qa-plugin/Donut-admin/lang` directory
-6. Visit `http://your-q2a-site.com/admin/donut-theme/general-settings` for configuring the theme as per your taste
+5. Visit `http://your-q2a-site.com/admin/donut-theme/general-settings` for configuring the theme as per your taste
-7. Visit `http://your-q2a-site.com/admin/general` , select the `Donut` for both the `Site theme` and `Theme for mobile`
+6. Visit `http://your-q2a-site.com/admin/general` , select the `Donut` for both the `Site theme` and `Theme for mobile`
-8. Congratulations, Donut theme is now up and running on your website :smile:
+7. Congratulations, Donut theme is now up and running on your website :smile:

 ## Contribution guidelines

 * Fork the [repositary][] and make improvements.
 Feel free to send a Pull requests
+* If you are contributing language files then please send pull request to [this repository][Donut lang].
+Since Donut 2.0, this repository only will host default language files
 * Help me in testing the theme and finding the bugs
 * Report [bugs][] here if you find any
 * Review the code if you are a developer who loves q2a platform